 - Run Chkdsk

-- Disable Cloud-based protection in Windows Defender
+- Disable Cloud-delivered protection in Windows Defender

 - Disable Windows Search Indexer